-- Part number suffixes are often 2 or 3 added digits (-01, -001) which makes all part numbers longer even if the vast majority of parts never require more than one, or at most a few, variations.
-For example, some consumer products companies seem to have settled on "six-dash-three" (like 655228-001), with the vast majority of parts having only one variation (-001).
+Part number suffixes, often 2 or 3 added digits (-01, -001), make all part numbers longer even if the vast majority of parts never require more than one, or at most a few, variations.
+For example, a common format is "root-six/dash-three" (like 655228-001), with the vast majority of parts having only one variation (-001).

-- Having a common base number may suggest interchangeability that's not intended.
-Clearly, there's no question when part 200061 is replaced by 310503.
-However, if part 20006-02 isn't immediately available, will the servicing technician consider 20006-01 to be "close enough"?
+Having a common base number may suggest interchangeability that's not intended.
+Clearly, there's no question when part 200061 is replaced by non-interchangeable 310503.
+However, if part 20006-02 isn't immediately available but appears similar to 20006-01, will the servicing technician consider the wrong part number to be "close enough"?

 While applying a related-part suffix is certainly feasible, the practice isn't ideal.
 Your numbering rules should fully specify the suffix format, its definition(s), how to use it and how to fix assignment problems.

 An intelligent number scheme is an expensive investment.
 Your company will be using the new number system for years, maybe decades.
 It's worthwhile investing the time to validate your design.